smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you assign a value to the **UsageLocation** attribute of each user account and assign an Azure AD Premium license to each user.
 This is necessary in order to implement Azure AD-based Multi-Factor Authentication for these users.

-1. Within the Remote Desktop session to **DC1**, from the Script pane of the Windows PowerShell ISE window, run the following to install Azure AD Graph PowerShell module for Graph (click **Yes to All** when prompted whether to proceed with the installation):
+1. Within the Remote Desktop session to **DC1**, from the Script pane of the Windows PowerShell ISE window, run the following to install Azure AD Graph PowerShell module for Graph (select **Yes to All** when prompted whether to proceed with the installation):

     ```pwsh
     Install-Module AzureAD